Who Was Martin Luther?

 A prominent theologian, Luther’s desire for people to feel closer to God led him to translate the Bible into the language of the people, radically changing the relationship between church leaders and their followers.

-Martin Luther's date of birth was November 10, 1483, in Eisleben, Saxony, located in modern-day Germany.
+Luther was born on November 10, 1483, in Eisleben, Saxony, located in modern-day Germany.

 His parents, Hans and Margarette Luther, were of peasant lineage.
 However, Hans had some success as a miner and ore smelter, and in 1484 the family moved from Eisleben to nearby Mansfeld, where Hans held ore deposits.